Pentacarinat Side Effects

 Generic Name: pentamidine

-Note: This page contains side effects data for the generic drug pentamidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Pentacarinat.
+Note: This document contains side effect information about pentamidine.
+Some of the dosage forms listed on this page may not apply to the brand name Pentacarinat.

 For the Consumer